pkpkpk/cljs-node-io/readme.md

   + Node runs an asynchronous event loop & all IO is driven under the hood by [libuv](http://libuv.org/).
 Construction of streams involves creating a object within the js-vm and returning it to the user synchronously so that listeners may be attached.
 Calls to listeners are then scheduled using [js/process.nextTick](https://nodejs.org/dist/latest-v7.x/docs/api/process.html#process_process_nexttick_callback_args).
 This means you fundamentally cannot create a stream and consume it synchronously... you must instead create the stream and attach handlers to its emitted events.
     - clojure.java.io coerces everything into streams synchronously, and reads and writes from there.
 This strategy cannot work in node

   + To preserve synchronous semantics, `slurp` for example uses memory consuming fs.readFileSync.
 This is fine for small files and repl sessions.
 If you need to read larger files, restructure your program to accommodate node streams.
-Luckily node streams mostly manage themselves and are awesome.
+Luckily node streams mostly manage themselves.

   + no reader + writer types, not really necessary